redteaminfra/redteam-infra/external/oci/README.md

 ### ansible inventory
-An `inventory.ini` file will be created with homebase, proxy and elk hosts and placed in `../../ansible/`
+An `inventory.ini` file will be created with homebase, proxy and elk hosts and placed in `../../ansible/` Inside the `ansible/site.yml uncomment the oci role to ensure that the VCN DNS resolver is blocked.

 # Making Changes